[Major revision-posted 1/29/18 (replaces 7/21/15 edition)]

 e.
 High-Risk Sponsors – High-Risk Sponsors - Sponsors classified as high-risk by ORS based on collection risk and payment history and considered when negotiating billing and payment terms

 3. Collection Procedures

 a.
-30 Days–For high-risk receivables, Accounting Services contacts the sponsor to determine if an administrative, procedural, or billing problem exists and issues a late payment notice.
+30 Days – For high-risk receivables, AS contacts the sponsor to determine if an administrative, procedural, or billing problem exists and issues a late payment notice.

 d.
-120 Days–Accounting Services issues subsequent late payment notices.
-Accounting Services, ORS, and the PI consult to determine whether to suspend further charges on the project.
-If payments are being withheld for non-performance by the PI, Accounting Services escalates to the department chair/director and later to the college dean if needed.
+120 Days – AS issues subsequent late payment notices.
+AS, ORS, and the PI consult to determine whether to suspend further charges on the project.
+If payments are being withheld for non-performance by the PI, AS escalates to the department chair/director and later to the college dean if needed.

 4. Accounting Procedures

 a.
 If non-payment is a result of unallowable costs identified by the sponsor, charges are transferred to a non-sponsored FOP.
 AS coordinates with the PI to transfer the charges in accordance with OP 65.04, Cost Transfers Involving Sponsored Projects and Cost Share Funds.

 b.
 If the sponsor withholds payments due to non-performance by the principal investigator (PI), AS notifies the PI, department, and dean as set forth above.
 It is the PI's responsibility to work directly with the sponsor and to keep AS informed.
 If the PI is not able to comply with the sponsor's requirements and TTU will not be fully reimbursed, balances are the responsibility of the PI and/or department/college.